-Network perspective is the ability to see the complex web of connections between people in and beyond your organization.
+Network perspective is the ability to look beyond formal, designated relationships and see the complex web of connections between people in and beyond your organization.

-As an individual, network perspective allows you to move beyond the official structure (the “org chart”) to get work done using informal networks.
-This perspective means knowing who has influence and where to go for information, and it’s about seeing — and tapping into — the ties that extend beyond your organization into other organizations, communities, and society.
+At the individual level, network perspective allows you to move beyond the official structure (the “org chart”) to get work done using informal networks.
+This perspective means knowing who has influence and where to go for information.
+It’s also about seeing — and tapping into — the ties that extend beyond your organization into other organizations, communities, and society.

 At a broad level, networks are a natural part of an interdependent yet volatile world.
 Many leaders and academics are coming to the conclusion that our understanding of leadership should consider both the natural and strategically created networks.

-By embracing leadership as a shared process that engages and creates networks, organizational leaders create several benefits:
+By embracing leadership as a shared process that engages and creates networks, organizational leaders with network savvy create several benefits:

-- The enabling of others to step up, adjust, and make decisions about the future of a project, team, organization, or community.
+- The enabling of others to step up, adjust, and make decisions about the future of a project, team, organization, or community; and

 - The transformation of the leadership culture from reliance on command-and-control hierarchies to adaptation within agile, interdependent networks.